Whiteeagl/Minilibx_utils/README.md

 To get started, explore the individual tools in this repository and refer to their respective documentation.
 You'll find step-by-step guides, code examples, and explanations to help you harness the power of MiniLibX while maintaining norm compliance.

 Enjoy !

+### Found a problem ?
+A bug ?
+Please, report it to us.

 ## Compatibility with 42 norm

 This toolset is designed to be compatible with the 42 norm.
 The current compatibility version is :